Alcohol-Dependence-Treatment

 How does ketamine work?

-Ketamine in addiction treatment
+Ketamine in the treatment of addictions

 Development prospects